 We strive to innovate in our peer review process, to improve its efficacy, quality and transparency.
 We are constantly monitoring and reviewing our efforts to address more closely the needs of the research community.
 Our most recent initiatives are described below.

 Transparent peer review

 When you accept the request to review for a journal that offers transparent peer review, you agree to have your report published alongside the main paper, if the author chooses this option when the paper is accepted.
-At present, transparent peer review is offered by Nature Communications (see this editorial for more information).
+For more information, please refer to our FAQ page.